candicefan/gameOfLife/README.md

 ###Functionals

-I made a from_to function in gameOfLife,js and used that throughout the process of making and updating the game board.
+I made a from_to function in gameOfLife.js and used that throughout the process of making and updating the game board.

 ###Interesting things?